sergev/gisp/docs/Gisp-Tutorial.md

 Each program below starts life as a Scheme example and is rewritten in Gisp.
 All of them run unmodified in the interpreter.
 Comments highlight where the Gisp version diverges from the original.

+The `examples/sierpinski.gisp` port shows how the new `stringLength` and `makeString` primitives let us carry over string-heavy Scheme programs (like the classic Sierpiński triangle) without rethinking the original recursion.

 ### 7.1 Newton's Method for Square Roots (SICP Section 1.1)

 The SICP procedure iteratively improves a guess `g` using `(average g (/ x g))` until the square is close enough.
 In Gisp we translate the structure while keeping the floating-point behaviour explicit: